Government partners private sector to establish industrial enclaves

 Chief Executive Officer of LMI Holdings, Kwabena Aduhene, said the industrial trade show – the first of its kind – provides a unique platform for both local and global companies to interact and network to build lasting collaborations.

-He noted that industrialisation is crucial to the nation’s pandemic-era economic recovery, and asked for more collaborations to expand industries.
+He noted that industrialization is crucial to the nation’s pandemic-era economic recovery, and asked for more collaborations to expand industries.

 Highlighting ongoing developments, he said: “We want people to be aware of the industrial park and what we have to offer here: such as electricity, Internet connectivity, water and security, and the new 2,000-acre industrial park we are building at Dawa; and we are going to expand that”.